“How bad is Diet Coke for me?”

 APM was originally approved by the FDA commissioner in 1981, despite the FDA board of inquiry and several FDA scientists advising against the approval of the product due to brain cancer concerns.
 (1)

 Between 1974 and 2018, several rodent studies were done to determine the effects of aspartame.
 In the end, different conclusions were made regarding cancer risk (2).
-Although we can gain some insight in rodent studies, in my professional opinion, conclusions based on rodent studies aren’t conclusive enough for us humans.
+Although we can gain some insight in rodent studies, the truth is, conclusions based on rodent studies aren’t conclusive enough for us humans.

 That’s not to say all human studies are entirely conclusive either: